guilhermefonseca97/EP8-MAC110/README.md

 Doing operations with arrays

 This program is used by to do operations with arrays.
 This operations are:

-'rh' - To bounce horizontal array\n
+'rh' - To bounce horizontal array
-'rv' - To bounce vertical array\n
+'rv' - To bounce vertical array
 'ro' - Rotate an array 90 degrees clockwise
 'tr' - To obtain the transpose of an array
 'sm' - To extract an submatriz from an array